dhuppenkothen/xpsi/paper/paper.md

-By modeling the physical process that generates data observed by telescopes, astronomers and astrostatisticians make inferential statements about the nature of the Universe at its seams.
+By modeling the physical process that generates data observed by telescopes, astronomers and astrostatisticians make inferential statements about the nature of the Universe at its very seams.

 # Statement of need